j-fu/vtkfig/doc/vtkminimal.md

 - reduced  compile time for vtk
 - less transient linking clashes with other system libraris, notably mpi and hdf5

-Here is the cmake command which builds just enough  of vtk for a working vtkfig:
+Here is the cmake command which allows to build just enough  of vtk for a working vtkfig:
 ````
 cmake ..\
  -GNinja\